 Dead-Eye) is very good with a fly swatter.

-her anything the immediate response is "Yes" and details are worked out on
+her anything the immediate response is "Yes" with the details worked out on

 the fly.
 During construction of her 40' steel sailboat her fellow passed

-away -- but not before he'd completed some of the prettiest cherry
+away -- but not before he had completed some of the prettiest cherry

-woodwork on the interior I've ever seen.
+woodwork on the interior I have ever seen.
 In your imagination, picture

-Presidential Yacht quality and you're almost right.
-It's truly beautiful and a work of art.
+Presidential Yacht quality and you are almost right.
+It is truly beautiful and a work of art.